klerick/nestjs-json-api/libs/json-rpc/nestjs-json-rpc-sdk/README.md

 );
 ```

-You can use module for Angular:
+You can use Angular module:

 ```typescript